 For the assessment and evaluation of screening programmes see the specific section in this chapter.

-Screening has important ethical differences from clinical practice as the health service is targeting apparently healthy people, offering to help individuals to make better informed choices about their health.
+Screening has important ethical differences from clinical practice as the health service is targeting apparently healthy people and offering to help individuals make better informed choices about their health.
 However, there are risks involved and it is important that people have realistic expectations of what a screening programme can deliver.
-Whilst screening has the potential to save lives or improve quality of life through early diagnosis of serious conditions, it is not a fool-proof process.
+Whilst screening has the potential to save lives, and/or to improve quality of life through early diagnosis of serious conditions, it is not a fool-proof process.

-Screening can reduce the risk of developing a condition or its complications but it cannot offer a guarantee of protection.
+Screening can reduce the risk of developing a condition or its complications, but it cannot offer a guarantee of protection.
 In any screening programme, there is an irreducible minimum of false positive results (wrongly reported as having the condition) and false negative results (wrongly reported as not having the condition).
-The UK National Screening Committee is increasingly presenting screening as risk reduction to emphasise this point.
+The UK National Screening Committee is increasingly presenting screening as risk reduction to emphasise this point (https://www.gov.uk/guidance/nhs-population-screening-explained).

 Brief overview of current UK screening programmes

-For detailed information and updates on current programmes please visit the NHS Library for Health http://www.library.nhs.uk/screening/
+For detailed information and updates on current programmes please visit the UK Government webpages:

-Tables A, B, C, D amended from 'Mastering Public Health: A postgraduate guide to examinations and revalidation.
+Tables A, B and C amended from 'Mastering Public Health: A postgraduate guide to examinations and revalidation.
 Lewis GH, Sheringham J, Kalim K, Crayford, TJB.
-London: Royal Society of Medicine Press Ltd; 2008'
+London: Royal Society of Medicine Press Ltd; 2008' provide a brief overview of the current UK screening programmes.

 Table A: Antenatal screening programmes